climberig/climberig.github.io/_posts/2014-11-20-understanding-sine-and-cosine.markdown

 $$ sinx = \frac ac $$

 That's it!
-You take an angle in the **right angle** triangle, divide the opposite side by the longest side (the hypotenuse), and you get the sine of this angle.
+You take an angle in the [right triangle][right_triangle], divide the opposite side by the longest side (the hypotenuse), and you get the `sine` of this angle.
+Note that $sinx$ does not depend on the size of a right triangle, as long as it contains the same angle $x$, since all such triangles are [similar][similar_triangle].

 Cosine, tangent and cotangent are defined similarly: